 One GED subtest at a time

 The four modules are covering the subject areas of Mathematics, Language Arts, Social Studies, and Science.
-So you can register and pay for one subtest at a time.
+You can register and pay for one subtest at a time.

 The four GED modules are fully computer-based and computer-adaptive meaning the difficulty level adapts to your answers.
 You will receive your test results on the same day and your transcripts will be available online within just a few days of testing.